Currently, joining MHUC is free!

 MHUC meets regularly at several convenient locations around the area of Mint Hill and Matthews, NC.
 Meetings are open to all skill levels, from beginners to experienced riders.

-Main location: Idlewild Park, Matthews
+Main location: Veterans Park, Mint Hill

 Meeting times: Saturdays at 7:00 - 8:00 a.m.
 OR 8:00 - 9:00 a.m. (check the calendar for updates and special events)